 The Arctic Mill Historic District is eligible for listing in the National Register of Historic Places under Criteria A and C. Under Criterion A, it is eligible at the local level in the area of Industry for its association with textile manufacturing in West Warwick, Rhode Island, which was a major industrial center by the midnineteenth century.
 The mill was associated with two of the largest textile manufacturers in the United States: the A. & W. Sprague Manufacturing Company, which constructed the mill in 1852, and B. B. & R. Knight, Inc., which owned the property from 1884-1935.
-The Arctic Mill remained in industrial use until the late 20th century, far longer than most other textile and manufacturing concerns in Rhode Island.
+The Arctic Mill remained in industrial use until the late 20th century, far longer than most other textile and manufacturing concerns in West Warwick and neighboring communities.
 The Arctic Mill Historic District is also eligible under Criterion C at the local level in the area of Architecture as an exceptional and well-preserved example of a mid- to late-nineteenth-century textile manufacturing complex.
 It embodies the distinctive characteristics of mill architecture and engineering from that period in Rhode Island, including long and narrow construction to maximize light and floor space, modified waterways to capture hydrological power, "slow-burning" construction techniques, local stone masonry construction, exterior stair towers, associated storehouses, and a company store.
 The Arctic Mill Historic District retains integrity of location, design, setting, materials, workmanship, feeling, and association.
-The period of significance for the Arctic Mill Historic District begins in 1852, when the mill building was constructed, and ends in 1993, when the Natco Corporation ceased manufacturing activities at the site.